extism/js-pdk/README.md

 You need to compile from source at the moment.
 Here are the instructions:

-You need the WASI SDK and the latest rust to compile.
-See Javy repo on how to get WASI SDK.
-Set this env variable to the directory
+You need the wasi sdk which can be fetched with the makefile:

 ```
-export QUICKJS_WASM_SYS_WASI_SDK_PATH=/Users/ben/Code/wasi-sdk/dist/wasi-sdk-16.5ga0a342ac182c
+make download-wasi-sdk
 ```

 Then run make to compile the core crate (the engine) and the cli: